Timothy C. Hain, MD. Hearing Page Page last modified: November 9, 2015

 Tumors can affect the inner ear.
 They are very rare.
 The most common ones are cholesteatoma associated with chronic ear infection (it is not a true tumor) and glomus tumors.
 These are dealt with in more detail elsewhere.

-Ossicular chain problems .
 There are three small bones interposed between the large ear drum, and the small hole (oval window) across which sound is transmitted into the inner ear.
-When these bones are fused (otosclerosis) or broken (ossicular chain discontinuity), there a conductive hearing loss is the inevitable result.
+When these bones are fused (otosclerosis, or ossicular fixation) or broken (ossicular chain discontinuity), a conductive hearing loss is the inevitable result.

 In superior canal dehiscence syndrome, conductive hearing is better than normal.
 When combined with a sensorineural hearing loss, this pattern may look superficially like a conductive hearing loss, because there is an air-bone gap.
 The treatment of SCD may eliminate the air-bone gap.
 Practically, this is a very uncommon situation, of much more interest to diagnosticians than patients.